LJ-Luka/Bellabeats_Case_Study/index.md

 ![Daily Wear Duration](index_files/figure-gfm/unnamed-chunk-27-1.png)

 **What this means for Bellabeat:** Abandoned devices represent lost customers.
 The industry average shows significant drop-off in wearable usage after purchase.
-Bellabeat has an opportunity to differentiate by creating compelling reasons to keep the device on—whether through better comfort, longer battery life, or features that only work with continuous wear.
+Bellabeat has an opportunity to differentiate by creating compelling reasons to keep the device on.
+It could be through better comfort, longer battery life, or features that only work with continuous wear.

 ---

-### Finding 5: Users Are Sleep-Deprived
+### Finding 5: Users Are Sleep Deprived

 The [CDC recommends](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4434546/) adults aged 18-60 get at least 7 hours of sleep per night.
 Our users fall short nearly every day of the week: